menu

 Montville is a very small town located in the state of Ohio.
 With a population of 1,939 people and just one neighborhood, Montville is the 468th largest community in Ohio.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Montville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Montville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Montville are a mix of both white- and blue-collar jobs.
 Overall, Montville is a town of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Montville who work in office and administrative support (19.16%), sales jobs (8.21%), and teaching (6.57%).

 Of important note, Montville is also a town of artists.
 Montville has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Montville’s character.